SM6056 - Directing 2 (2023/24)

 |Running in 2023/24(Please note that module timeslots are subject to change)

-Directing 2 is a 15 credit module that develops the skills and concepts learnt in Directing 1 - a pre-requisite for this module.
-It allows students the opportunity to explore their own directorial vision and apply skills learnt in practice.
-In this case directing refers to text based work.
-The practical work is placed within the context of critical theory, as previously explored in Identity and Performance and Society and Performance.
+Directing 2 advances previously acquired skills in Directing One and Workshop Leadership.
+It allows you the opportunity to explore your own directorial vision and apply skills learnt in practice.
+In this case directing refers to text-based work.
+The practical work is placed within the context of critical theory, as previously explored in Performance, Art and Film Ideas 1 and 2.